Hosting and bandwidth provided by MacHost.

 As Apple did not place any restrictions on the Apple TV software to make it more challenging to copy the contents of the hard drive -- in fact, it shows up as a standard HFS volume when installed in a Mac -- creative hackers quickly learned how to duplicate the files on the original hard drive, create compatible partitioning on the new drive, and re-install the new drive with the original software in the Apple TV.

-Complete instructions are available from AppleTVHacks.net, Engadget, and MacWorld.
+Complete instructions on this process are available from Engadget and MacWorld.

-Site sponsor Other World Computing sells notebook hard drives that could be installed in the Apple TV and site sponsor PowerMax sells the Apple TV with a 40 GB hard drive and a 160 GB hard drive.
+Site sponsor Other World Computing sells notebook hard drives that can be installed in the Apple TV and Adorama sells new Apple TV models.